 Hirshfield has also published two important anthologies of poetry by women.
 In the late 1980s she began collecting sacred verse by women after the poet and translator Stephen Mitchell asked for her help in compiling his anthology of sacred verse.
 “I had a feeling that women had always written about these things and that it was just a matter of finding them,” she explained to Joan Smith of the San Francisco Examiner.
 “It was like a treasure hunt.”
 The result of Hirshfield’s research, Women in Praise of the Sacred: Forty-Three Centuries of Spiritual Poetry by Women, spans the centuries from 2300 B.C. to the early 1900s and includes the work of seventy poets from many cultures, spiritual traditions, and social classes.
 “The Ink Dark Moon and Women in Praise of the Sacred were each done in the effort to make more widely known the work of historical women poets whose words I found both memorable and moving, able to enlarge our understanding of what it is to be human,” Hirshfield explained to Contemporary Authors.
 “They were also done to help counteract the lingering myth that there were no historical women writers of significance.”

-In addition to poetry and anthologies, Hirshfield has also published a collection of essays, Nine Gates: Entering the Mind of Poetry (1997).
+In addition to poetry and anthologies, Hirshfield has also published two collections of essays, Ten Windows: How Great Poems Transform the World (2015) and Nine Gates: Entering the Mind of Poetry (1997).
 Based on lectures or adapted from previously published essays, Hirshfield’s prose touches upon such subjects as originality, the nature of metaphoric mind, translation, and the psychological shadow.
-The nine essays cite numerous examples from familiar works written in English, as well as from Japanese works in translation.
+Nine Gates cites numerous examples from familiar works written in English, as well as from Japanese works in translation.
 “With her feet firmly planted in both the Western and Eastern canons, Hirshfield delivers a thorough and timely collection on our relationships to poetry, our relationship to the world, and everything in between,” stated a Publishers Weekly reviewer in praise of Nine Gates.
-Hirshfield’s second collection of essays, Ten Windows: How Great Poems Transform the World (2015), explores the transformative power of poems by poets including Emily Dickinson, C.V.
+Hirshfield’s second collection of essays, Ten Windows, explores the transformative power of poems by poets including Emily Dickinson, C.V.
 Cavafy, Elizabeth Bishop, and others.

 Hirshfield’s many awards include fellowships from the National Endowment for the Arts, the Rockefeller Foundation, and the Guggenheim Foundation.
 She has received honors including the Poetry Center Book Award, Columbia University’s Translation Center Award, the Bay Area Book Reviewer’s Award, the Commonwealth Club of California Poetry Medal, and the Hall-Kenyon Award.
 In 2004, she was awarded the Academy Fellowship from the Academy of American Poets.
 She was elected a chancellor of the Academy of American Poets in 2012.